tharundevmr/DS/AnomalyDetection/README-2.md

 ## Project Overview

 This project implements a multivariate anomaly detection system using an LSTM-based autoencoder and Isolation Forest.
-The system analyzes time-series data for individual customers, detecting anomalies where at least two out of three specified metrics (`metric_4`, `metric_5`, `metric_6`) exhibit anomalous behavior that persists for at least 2 minutes.
+The system analyzes time-series data for individual customers, detecting anomalies where at least two out of three specified metrics that exhibit anomalous behavior that persists for at least 2 minutes.
 Anomalies are visualized as red scatter points on line graphs, highlighting specific metrics that are anomalous during persistent periods.

-The input data is expected to be a CSV file (`MetricsAnomalyMonitoring.csv`) with columns: `CustomerName`, `Timestamp`, `metric_4`, `metric_5`, and `metric_6`.

 ## Features